Mistral Voxtral TTS Review 2026: Open-Source Voice AI That Beats ElevenLabs

 Look elsewhere if you:

-• Need the absolute highest quality English voices for premium content (ElevenLabs v3 still leads)
+• Need the absolute highest quality English voices for premium content (ElevenLabs v3 still leads here)

-• Require extensive emotion markup and granular voice control (Fish Audio S2)
+• Require extensive emotion markup and granular voice control for creative work (Fish Audio S2)

 • Want simple plug-and-play without model deployment complexity